 The product library is part of the Esri® Production Mapping extension.
 It Introduction is a geodatabase that allows multiuser environments to centralize information and behavior for cartographic and digital data production.
 Production business rules, documents, and spatial information are stored inside the product library, allowing an organization to enforce and standardize production.
 Data model information, data validation rules, geographic extents, symbology rules, and map documents can all be managed inside the product library as examples of production business rules.
 In other words, the product library is essentially a geographic document management system.
 When stored in an enterprise geodatabase, the workspace supports versioning.
 This white paper is intended to help database administrators establish the product library workspace in an enterprise geodatabase for SQL Server.
-The enterprise geodatabase uses ArcSDE[®] technology as the gateway between geographic information system (GIS) clients and SQL Server.
+The enterprise geodatabase uses ArcSDE® technology as the gateway between geographic information system (GIS) clients and SQL Server.

-Overview of DI ArcSDE DBTUNE wi
+Overview of ArcSDE DBTUNE

 DBTUNE storage parameters let you control how ArcSDE technology creates objects within a SQL Server database.
-You can determine such things as how to allocate space to a table or index, which FileGroup a table or index is created in, and other SQL Server-specific storage attributes.
+You can determine such things as how to allocate space to a table or index, which Filegroup a table or index is created in, and other SQL Server-specific storage attributes.
 They also allow you to specify one of the available storage formats for the geometry of a spatial column.

 The DBTUNE storage parameters are stored in the DBTUNE table.
-The DBTUNE table, along with all other metadata tables, is created during the setup phase that follows the installation of ArcSDE.
-ArcSDE installation creates a dbtune file under the etc directory from which the DBTUNE table is populated.
-If no dbtune file is present during setup, the DBTUNE table will be populated with default values.
+The DBTUNE table, along with all other metadata tables, is created in the database when the Create Enterprise Geodatabase or Enable Enterprise Geodatabase tool is executed.